ausurya/WDI_Data_Engineering/README.md

 2. WDIData -> This describes the details of all the countries and it's indicator values from year 1960 to year 2017
 3. WDISeries -> This describes the details of all the indicators of development

 The above files are uploaded into s3 buckets created in aws.
+The reason is that hdfs is difficult to maintain and we have only few files for now.

 ## STEPS TO EXECUTE THIS